-Columns C through F on the OSHA log are used to describe the worker's injury or illness.
+Columns C through F on the OSHA log describe the worker's injury or illness.
 This information is critical to improving workplace safety.

-- Column C: The job title of who got injured.
-Use generic job titles like RN, NAR and maintenance worker. - Column D: The date of injury or onset of illness.
-Only include cases that result from incidents during the year of the log record or with illnesses that were first recognized as work-related during that year. - Column E: Where the event occurred.
-Don't use building specific descriptions like G-4; use descriptions like dining room, hallway or resident room. - Column F: Describe how the worker got injured, what object or substance was involved, what body part was injured and what the injury was.
-Examples: strained shoulder while lowering patient; slipped on wet floor in therapy pool area, knee contusion.
+- Column C: the job title of who got injured.
+Use generic job titles like RN, NAR and maintenance worker. - Column D: the date of injury or illness.
+Only include cases that are first recordable during the year of the log record. - Column E: where the worker got injured.
+Don't use building-specific descriptions such as G-4; use descriptions such as OR, ER or inpatient room. - Column F: how the worker got injured, what object or substance was involved, what body part was injured and what the injury was.
+Examples: strained shoulder while lowering patient; slipped on wet floor in ER, knee contusion.

-Describe the case (C) (D) (E) (F) Job Title (e.g., welder) injury or onset of occurred (e.g., loading dock Describe injury or illness, parts of body affected, and object/substance that directly injured or made person ill (e.g., second degree burns (mo./day) on right forearm from acetylene torch)
+Describe the case (C) (D) (E) (F) Job Title (e.g., welder) injury or onset of Where the event occurred (e.g., loading dock north end) Describe injury or illness, parts of body affected, and object/substance that directly injured or made person ill (e.g., second degree burns (mo./day) on right forearm from acetylene torch)